Choosing the Right Rehab for Alcohol Addiction

 - Do you offer continuing care services after I complete rehab?

 American Addiction Centers (AAC) understands that the process of finding the right rehab center isn’t always easy.
 Many of our highly-skilled admissions navigators have been through recovery themselves, so they not only know what you’re going through, but can help answer these and any other questions you have about alcohol rehab treatment.

 There is no time like the present to begin your recovery journey.
 While the process of beginning treatment depends on which treatment center you choose, it usually starts with a phone call.
 AAC’s admissions navigators will treat you with respect and compassion as you begin the treatment process and will help you every step of the way.
-Call our free, 24/7 helpline at 1-888-685-5770 or get a text to get started.
+Call our free, 24/7 helpline at to get started.